 - (1) Represents the amount offset under counterparty netting of derivative assets and liabilities as well as cash collateral netting against net derivatives. - (2) Certain investments that are measured at fair value using net asset value per share as a practical expedient have not been classified in the fair value hierarchy.
-As of March 31, 2020 and March 31, 2021, the fair values of these investments which are included in Trading assets and private equity and debt investments were ¥26 billion and ¥24 billion, respectively.
-As of March 31, 2020 and March 31, 2021, the fair values of these investments which are included in Other assets-Others were ¥6 billion and ¥4 billion, respectively. - (3) Includes equity investments that would have been accounted for under the equity method had Nomura not chosen to elect the fair value option. - (4) Private equity and debt investments are typically private non-traded financial instruments including ownership or other forms of junior capital (such as mezzanine loan).
-Includes equity investments that would have been accounted for under the equity method had Nomura not chosen to elect the fair value option. - (5) Includes collateralized loan obligations ("CLOs") and asset-backed securities ("ABS") such as those secured on credit card loans, auto loans and student loans. - (6) Each derivative classification includes derivatives with multiple risk underlyings.
-For example, interest rate contracts include complex derivatives referencing interest rate risk as well as foreign exchange risk or other factors such as prepayment rates.
-Credit contracts include credit default swaps as well as derivatives referencing corporate and government debt securities. - (7) Includes loans for which the fair value option has been elected. - (8) Includes collateralized agreements or collateralized financing for which the fair value option has been elected. - (9) Includes structured notes for which the fair value option has been elected. - (10) Includes embedded derivatives bifurcated from deposits received at banks.
-If unrealized gains are greater than unrealized losses, deposits are reduced by the excess amount. - (11) Includes embedded derivatives bifurcated from issued structured notes.
-If unrealized gains are greater than unrealized losses, borrowings are reduced by the excess amount. - (12) Includes liabilities recognized from secured financing transactions that are accounted for as financings rather than sales.
-Nomura elected the fair value option for these liabilities. - (13) Includes loan commitments for which the fair value option has been elected.
+As of March 31, 2021 and March 31, 2022, the fair values of these investments which are included in Trading assets and private equity and debt investments were ¥24 billion and ¥45 billion, respectively.
+As of March 31, 2021 and March 31, 2022, the fair values of these investments which are included in Other assets-Others were ¥4 billion and ¥3 billion, respectively. - (3) Includes equity investments that would have been accounted for under the equity method had Nomura not chosen to elect the fair value option. - (4) Includes equity investments which comprise listed and unlisted equity securities held for operating purposes in the amounts of ¥93,230 million and ¥33,419 million, respectively, as of March 31, 2021 and ¥101,503 million and ¥32,394 million, respectively, as of March 31, 2022. - (5) Private equity and debt investments include private non-traded financial instruments including minority private equity and venture capital equity investments and other junior debt investments such as mezzanine debt held for non-trading purposes, and post-IPO investments.
+Also include minority equity investments that would have been accounted for under the equity method had Nomura not chosen to elect the fair value option to these investments as permitted under ASC 825. - (6) Includes collateralized loan obligations ("CLOs") and asset-backed securities ("ABS") such as those secured on credit card loans, auto loans and student loans. - (7) Derivatives which contain multiple types of risk are classified based on the primary risk type of the instrument. - (8) Includes loans and receivables for which the fair value option has been elected. - (9) Includes collateralized agreements or collateralized financing for which the fair value option has been elected. - (10) Includes deposits received at banks and structured notes for which the fair value option has been elected. - (11) Includes embedded derivatives bifurcated from deposits received at banks.
+If unrealized gains are greater than unrealized losses, deposits are reduced by the excess amount. - (12) Includes embedded derivatives bifurcated from issued structured notes.
+If unrealized gains are greater than unrealized losses, borrowings are reduced by the excess amount. - (13) Includes liabilities recognized from secured financing transactions that are accounted for as financings rather than sales.
+Nomura elected the fair value option for these liabilities. - (14) Includes loan commitments for which the fair value option has been elected.